Starburst Galaxy

 1. Click Create cluster.
 See Create a cluster for details.

-2. In the Cluster type section:
+2. In the Size section:

 • Use the slider scale to set the minimum and maximum number of workers to scale between.
 The Cluster size should now be Custom.